Samani Pulepule: Early life and history

-In 1965 he was appointed to lead Faleasi'u Assembly of God (the first Assemblies of God church in Samoa).
-In 1967 he moved to New Zealand.
-In New Zealand, there were already a few Samoan Pentecostal churches, the first one starting in Wellington by the late Fred Ama.
+In 1965, he was appointed to lead Faleasi'u Assembly of God (the first Assemblies of God church in Samoa).
+In 1967, he moved to New Zealand.

-Pulepule and his wife planted a church in the Grey Lynn area in Auckland, and the church grew rapidly, having to extend their church more than 5 times just to cater to the 500 plus strong congregation.
+Pulepule and his wife planted a church in the Grey Lynn area in Auckland, and the church grew rapidly, having to extend their church more than five times just to cater to the 500-plus-strong congregation.
 In 1967, Grey Lynn Samoan A/G was the first ethnic church to align with the Assemblies of God in New Zealand.
-The 20 or so Samoan Pentecostal churches thought their church would become more effective if they all came together, and at that time these Pentecostal churches had united and officially became the Samoan Assemblies of God in New Zealand under the leadership of Pulepule, there he was elected as the superintendent of the Samoan movement in New Zealand, and it soon became the fastest growing church in New Zealand.
+The 20 or so Samoan Pentecostal churches thought their church would become more effective if they all came together, and at that time these Pentecostal churches had united and officially became the Samoan Assemblies of God in New Zealand under the leadership of Pulepule, there he was elected as the superintendent of the Samoan movement in New Zealand, and it soon became the fastest-growing church in New Zealand.

-In 1992 the Samoan Assemblies of God Convention Centre officially opened.
+In 1992, the Samoan Assemblies of God Convention Centre officially opened.
 The center was named the "Samani Pulepule Convention/Community Centre" and it seats up to 4,000 people.